RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 Take a look at the [list of libraries on the NumPy website](https://numpy.org/#:~:text=ECOSYSTEM).
 Are you using any of them already?

-If you’ve brought a project you want to work on: Are there areas of the project where you might benefit from adapting one of these libraries instead of writing your own code from scratch?
+If you've brought a project you want to work on: Are there areas of the project where you might benefit from adapting one of these libraries instead of writing your own code from scratch?

 :::::::::::::::::::::::: hint